neudesic/Document-Intelligence-Platform/README.md

 * A Microsoft login screen should appear.
 Sign in with the Azure account you want the application built in.
 NOTE: the login screen occasionally appears behind other windows.

 * The powershell script will prompt you for a subscription Id.
 Provide the id to the subscription you want the Azure resources created in.

+## Results

+* The results of the script can be found in the Cosmos DB Data Explorer.
+To access Data Explorer, open your Azure Portal and navigate to the Cosmos DB page.
+Click on your Cosmos DB account and a link to Data Explorer should appear along the side menu.

+* There will be five containers within your database:
+  * financial-table
+    * Contains relevant key-value pairs from the financial table documents.
+  * financial-table-enriched
+    * Contains financial ratings related to the percentage of monthly income spent on various expenses.
+  * processed:
+    * Contains yearly spending forecasts (percentage of yearly income spent on various expenses as well as forecasted net expenditure).
+  * w2-form:
+    * Contains relevant key-value pairs from the w2 forms.
+  * w2-form-enriched:
+    * Contains an applicant's calculated disposable income.

 ## Cleanup